levi0214/Bodhi/README.md

 Bodhi is deployed on [Optimism](https://www.optimism.io/) (an Ethereum layer 2).

-1. The entire protocol consists of only 100 lines of code, allowing you to understand it in 10 minutes.
+The entire protocol consists of just 100 lines of code, enabling you to understand it within 10 minutes.
+If you are interested in building on Bodhi, you can explore the application code, which is also straightforward and consists of only 60 lines of code.
-2. When you read the application code, you will find it very easy to build on Bodhi.

 ### Core